Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 There are further complications related to mounting the monitoring electronics package.
 The monitoring system has four overlapping quadrents so as to see past the polar gantry crane transverse rail.
 Each electronics package will consist of two parts, one which illuminates the fuel bundle indicator tubes and one which receives and processes return data from these indicator tubes.
 The monitoring system electronics will require continuous cooling.
 Loss of this cooling must immediately trigger a reactor cool shutdown.

-The inner ceiling over the primary sodium pool should be supported by hangers attached to the the outer ceiling and outer structural roof via thermal breaks.
-The inner ceiling is made from sheet stainless steel and normally operates at about 460 degrees C. On top of the inner ceiling is a 1 m thick layer of high temperature rated fiber ceramic insulation so that the access space between the outer metal ceiling and the structural roof is cool.
+The inner ceiling sheathing over the sodium pool should be supported by hangers attached to the the outer ceiling sheathing and outer structural roof via thermal breaks.
+The inner ceiling sheathing is made from sheet steel and normally operates at about 460 degrees C. On top of the inner ceiling sheathing is a 1 m thick layer of high temperature rated fiber ceramic insulation so that the access space between the outer metal ceiling sheathing and the structural roof is cool.
 This space is normally kept cool by the mechanical cooling system.

 SAFE ACCESS TO ROOF SPACE: